-After bringing my bag into my room and showing me where I could find everything as well as checking my keycards, Kenny and I departed way.
+After bringing my bag into my room and showing me where I could find everything as well as checking my keycards, Kenny and I departed ways.
 However, it wasn’t long before I received a knock on the door.
-It was “Mr. Bones” (not his given name but easy to remember as that is one of my dog’s name), the guest services manager.
+It was “Mr. Bones” (not his given name but easy to remember as that is one of my dog’s names), the guest services manager.
 He was there to deliver the table for my massage, which I had pre-arranged.
 He too was a friendly outgoing fellow who was eager to be of service in any way possible.

 Knowing I had about an hour before my massage I decided to snoop around my oversized room.
-Because it was a beautiful day with bright sun and temperatures in the low 70’s, I was able to open the sliding doors to my patio (complete with outdoor shower) enabling me to enjoy the fresh air and view of the Santa Catalina Mountains.
+Because it was a beautiful day with bright sun and temperatures in the low 70s, I was able to open the sliding doors to my patio (complete with an outdoor shower) enabling me to enjoy the fresh air and view of the Santa Catalina Mountains.

-I was in a new rooms on the ground floor.
-Rooms are decorated in traditional, rich Southwestern hues of deep reds, blue and earth tones.
-The rooms have high ceilings adorned with heavy wood beams and hand painted trim.
+I was in a new room on the ground floor.
+Rooms are decorated in traditional, rich Southwestern hues of deep reds, blues, and earth tones.
+The rooms have high ceilings adorned with heavy wood beams and hand-painted trim.
 They boast custom furnishings designed by Rene and Judy Tinsley.
 These pieces are made in Guadalajara, Mexico, under the direction of Dino Alfaro.
 Alfaro owns a furniture store in Tucson, named Antiqua de Mexico.

 My bathroom was spectacular.
 It was humongous and had two vanity areas.
 Since I had the room to myself I didn’t need both but used them anyway.
 Why not spread out, right?
-The sink and shower area were covered in Mexican tile of deep blues and yellows.
+The sink and shower area was covered in Mexican tile of deep blues and yellows.
 The shower area was oversized with a rainfall showerhead.

 For that special added touch, packs of homemade cookies, made from mesquite flour await you on the bed.